jcaip/jcaip.github.io/_posts/2020-01-20-Startup-Equity-TLDR.md

 And you have to pay short term capital gains tax on that so you walk away with ~6k.

 This is a bit of a contrived example, but hopefully it shows why down rounds are so bad.
-The only time when you get the full acquisition value * equity percentage is if all the VC's choose to get their shares instead of their investment (or investment * multiple) back.
+The only time when you get the full acquisition value * equity percentage is if all the perferred investors (VCs) choose to get their shares instead of their investment (or investment * multiple) back.

 This can only happen if your company continues to grow bigger and bigger.
 If STARTUP is acquired for 100M instead of 7M then you do walk away with 500k pre-tax.

-When you assume you're getting 35k you're not taking into account the following:
-- dilution
-- money needed to exercise your options
-- preferred stock payout scheme
-- short term capital gains tax

-I should say this is far from a comprehensive review of all the different , but hopefully you can see some of the hidden costs of stock options.
-I've linked a bunch of more comprehensive explanations below:
+### Scenario B
+But suppose STARTUP does really well and get's acquired for 100M.

+Then in this case, the perferred

-## AngelList Data
+# AngelList Data Analysis
-So what is a good startup offer?

 I found this analysis from 2014 which is pretty good.

 But I wanted to see for myself, so I wanted to do a similar analysis.
 Unfortunately AngelList has since deprecated their API so instead I manually scrolled through ~370 job postings and copied over the company name, job title, company size, and salary and equity ranges.